 The Jem dolls were released by Hasbro in 1986, getting a cover feature on Hasbro’s catalogue as their crown jewel franchise.
 Their vibrant colors, realistic body shapes, creative fashions and playsets proved a hit with consumers, flying off the shelves.
 Many of the dolls also came with cassettes that featured the Jem theme and two other songs from the series, as well as a collectible poster.
 Various tie-in merchandise was also produced, from watches to games to lunch boxes.
 Unfortunately, Mattel had gotten wind of Hasbro’s product and quickly gave Barbie her own rock band in the line Barbie and the Rockers.
 Mattel also partnered with DiC Entertainment to release two specials based on the toys in 1987.

-Hasbro fought back by releasing even more dolls and playsets in the next wave, and producing gimmicks such as the Glitter ‘n Gold line, but by then the market had become saturated by them, Barbie and other imitators.
-Parents were also turned off by the fact that the Jem dolls were larger than other dolls on the market, meaning they would have to buy all-new outfits for them instead of using the ones they already had.
-Sales dwindled, and the line was effectively dead, with the final dolls coming out in 1988.
+Hasbro fought back by releasing even more dolls and playsets in the next wave and producing gimmicks such as the Glitter ‘n Gold line, but by then the market had become saturated by them, Barbie and other imitators.
+Parents were also turned off by the fact that the Jem dolls were larger than other dolls on the market, meaning that they would have to buy all-new outfits instead of being able to use the ones they already had.
+Sales dwindled, and the line was effectively dead; the final dolls coming out in 1988.
 Without a line to promote, Hasbro saw no reason to continue funneling money into the animated series despite its excellent ratings.
 Hasbro opted to let the series conclude after its 65-episode syndication run.

 |Title screen for "Now" featuring all the groups.|

 Knowing with enough time about the series’ cancellation, Marx was able to write a final episode; a rarity for an animated series.
 “A Father Should Be” featured all the bands setting aside their differences to help Ba Nee finally find her father.
-The series ended with 65 episodes, 151 original songs, and 187 music videos.
-A movie was planned, but the idea was crapped after Transformers: The Movie and My Little Pony: The Movie failed to perform well at the box office.
-Marx wrote 23 of the series’ episodes, with contributions by such notable writers as Greg Weisman, Paul Dini, Buzz Dixon, David Wise, Marv Wolfman, and Roger Slifer (who also served as story editor with Marx).
+By its end, the series had amassed 65 episodes, 151 original songs, and 187 music videos.
+A movie was planned, but the idea was scrapped after Transformers: The Movie and My Little Pony: The Movie failed to perform well at the box office.
+Marx wrote 23 of the series’ episodes, with contributions by such notable writers as Greg Weisman, Paul Dini, Buzz Dixon, Michael Reaves, David Wise, Marv Wolfman, and Roger Slifer (who also served as story editor with Marx).
+Other writers included Mary Skrenes, Beth Bornstein, Rick Merwin, Ellen Guon, Cheri Wilkerson, George Arthur Bloom, Jina Bacarr, Misty Stewart-Taggart, Steve Mitchell, Barbara Petty, Chris Pelzer, Eric Early, Michael Charles Hill, Clair Noto, Carla Conway, and Evelyn A.R.
+Gabai.
 Amongst the storyboarding crew was Vicky Jenson, who would go on to launch the popular Shrek movie franchise, Boyd Kirkland, who had a prominent career producing and directing series for Marvel and DC Comics, and Rick Hoberg, who continues to produce art for action-oriented programming.